Contrast-Security-OSS/docs/content/developer/sdk/java/SampleTutorial.md

 }
 ```

-### Writing Tests
+## Writing Tests

 The type of plugin you are building will have a lot of impact on the type of tests you will write.
 One key point you will probably want to cover is ensuring that invalid configuration data fails.
-The Contrast Gradle plugin generates an extension for use in the *build.gradle* file, one such test would be ensuring that the appropriate extension is generated and is an instance of the appropriate class.
+The Contrast Gradle plugin generates an extension for use in the *build.gradle* file.
+One such test would be ensuring that the appropriate extension is generated and is an instance of the appropriate class.
 If you are creating any specific tasks or goals depending on your build tool, you should check that the appropriate tasks are actually being added to the build process.
-If you are developing for Gradle it is important to be aware of task naming collisions that may occur if you choose a more generic name as opposed to a domain specific task naming convention.
+If you are developing for Gradle, it is important to be aware of task naming collisions that may occur if you choose a more generic name as opposed to a domain-specific task naming convention.